jade211/Digital-Atlas/functional_spec/functional_spec.md

 - **Number of Simultaneous Users:** The system should accommodate a minimum of 100 simultaneous users accessing area-specific information without compromising performance.

-- **Information Handling:** Efficiently handle and display a variety of data, including crime statistics, school data, traffic information, amenities, and home prices for various areas within Ireland.
+- **Information Handling:** The system should efficiently handle and display a variety of data, including crime statistics, school data, traffic information, amenities, and home prices for various areas within Ireland.

 - **Response Time:** 95% of area-specific data queries should turn within 3 seconds or less to ensure a responsive user experience.

 #### Dynamic Numerical Requirements:

-- **Transactions and Queries:** Process a minimum of 500 queries per hour during normal usage and up to 1000 queries per hour during peak times, ensuring consistent performance.
+- **Transactions and Queries:** The system should process a minimum of 500 queries per hour during normal usage and up to 1000 queries per hour during peak times, ensuring consistent performance.

-- **Data Processing:** Handle at least 100,000 data records each day to provide users with up-to-date information for statistical and information retrieval.
+- **Data Processing:** In order to provide users with up-to-date information, data processing for statistical and information retrieval should handle at least 100,000 data records each day.

-- **Comment Section Interaction:** The comment section should handle a minimum of 50 user interactions (comments, replies, etc.) every day without any performance reduction.
+- **Comment Section Interaction:** Without experiencing any performance reduction, the comment section should handle a minimum of 50 user interactions (comments, replies, etc.) everyday.

 ### 3.4 Logical Database Requirement